Anmol Kabra

 - Paper accepted to ACM COMPASS 2019: GPU-accelerated Principal-Agent Game for Scalable Citizen Science.

-- Best poster at 2019 Ivy League Undergraduate Research Symposium, UPenn.
+- Best poster at 2019 Ivy League Undergraduate Research Symposium at University of Pennsylvania.

 - 2 awards at Cornell CIS’s BOOM 2019 project symposium (Sponsor Award by Air Liquide and Statistics Award by Cornell’s Statistics Department).

-- Joined ASAPP under Kilian Weinberger as a summer Research Engineer Intern.
+- Joined ASAPP as a Research Engineer Intern.

 selected papers